mlpack/mlpack/doc/user/methods/yolov3.md

  * [Object Detection on Wikipedia](https://en.wikipedia.org/wiki/Object_detection)
  * [You Only Look Once (original YOLO paper)](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf)
  * [YOLOv3 paper](https://arxiv.org/abs/1804.02767) where the YOLOv3 architecture is described.
- * [COCO dataset](https://cocodataset.org/) was used to train the pretrained weights included.
- * [COCO class names](https://models.mlpack.org/yolo/coco.names) in their correct order.
  * [`DAGNetwork`](/src/mlpack/methods/ann/dag_network.hpp) is used internally to represent the model.
  * [`LetterboxImages()`](../core/images.md#letterbox-transform) is used to make the input image square but retain the aspect ratio of the original image.
  * [`GroupChannels()`](../core/images.md#groupchannels) is used to group the image channels for the convolutional layers.